kumpan/work-test/README.md

 - Displaying a fetched list of pokémon
   - List item should include atleast name and image
+  - The list should either have pagination or infinite scrolling
 - Ability to select a pokémon from that list
 - Fetch and store data for individual pokémon
 - Display the data for individual pokémon
-  - This can either be done on a seperate or by using a modal
+  - Display the data on a seperate page, using routing

 ### Optional Tasks